faisalshafisideline/microservices-example/README-MACOS.md

 This script will:
 - ✅ Check if Docker is running
-- ✅ Verify required ports are available
+- ✅ Verify required ports are available (8080-8084)
 - ✅ Start SQL Server, RabbitMQ, and Redis containers
-- ✅ Build the .NET solution
+- ✅ Build the Apollo .NET solution
-- ✅ Launch all microservices in separate terminal windows
+- ✅ Launch all Apollo microservices in separate terminal windows

 ### Option 2: Manual Setup